 “Well, sweetie?
 Did your wish come true?” her dad asks.

-Celia: Celia’s face is filled with unbridled glee as she digs into the giant slice of cake that Daddy puts on her plate.
+Celia: Celia’s face lights up with unbridled glee as she digs into the giant slice of cake that Daddy puts on her plate.
 It is the one day per year that she indulges as wildly as she wishes, and on this day no one tells her to eat like a lady.
-Her face is smeared with chocolate, her tummy swollen with dessert, and still she manages to scarf down another piece of candy before the cry of “presents!” breaks into her decadent, sugar-fueled reverie.
-She manages to remember to wipe her hands before she begins tearing into the assembled pile of gifts, ooh-ing and aah-ing and squealing with each new trinket that she unfolds.
+Her face is smeared with chocolate and her tummy swollen with dessert.
+She still manages to scarf down another piece of candy before the cry of “presents!” breaks into her decadent, sugar-fueled reverie.
+She manages to remember to wipe her hands before she begins tearing into the assembled pile of gifts.
+She oohs, aahs, and squeals with each new trinket that she unfolds.
 Makeup, polish, the wild colors of Lisa Frank, the mirror she’d begged for when she had seen it and subsequently forgotten about.
 Her eyes are alight with joy.

 She is half out of her seat—already planning on plopping down in front of Mommy’s vanity with her new haul—when Daddy’s question stops her short.
 Her wish.
 The pony.
 She peers up at him.
 The sanctity of birthday wishes is well known in their household.
 You cannot speak the wish or it will not come true.
 But she cannot lie to Daddy.
 Her lower lip trembles at the dilemma.

 Slowly, she shakes her head.